Note

 Currently the image and multi-modal evaluators support:

-- Single turn only (a conversation can have only one user message and one assistant message)
+- Single turn only (a conversation can have only one user message and one assistant message).

-- Absolute URLs and Base64 encoded images
+- Absolute URLs and Base64-encoded images.

-- Multiple images in a single turn
+- Multiple images in a single turn.

-- JPG/JPEG, PNG, GIF file formats
+- JPG/JPEG, PNG, and GIF file formats.

 Set up

-For AI-assisted quality evaluators except for GroundednessProEvaluator
+For AI-assisted quality evaluators (except for GroundednessProEvaluator

-(preview), you must specify a GPT model (gpt-35-turbo
+preview), you must specify a GPT model (gpt-35-turbo

 , gpt-4